-Please note the lead time on this product can be up to 3 months
+These are now available to order but please note that the lead time on this product can be up to 2 months

 When it was announced the Defender engine was being changed from the TD5 to the 2.4 TDCi we had several enquiries to ask if an auto kit would be available and we started working on it straight away.
 We bought a Transit 2.4 engine with manual gearbox to allow us to develop a prototype.
 In the past when we have made up a conversion kit it has been possible to utilise parts from related vehicles in the existing model range, eg some Defender parts, some Disco parts Etc. The 2007 Defender was a much more complex job involving much more design and manufacture than previous kits.
 Firstly there was no autobox that was a straight fitment to the new 2.4 engine (unlike the TD5) so we needed to make a bellhousing and flexplate assembly from scratch, also the transfer case has been rotated a further 10 deg from the previous position so new mounts were required.
 There were many small things like this, where with the TD5 kit you would just use a Disco part on the 2.4 it was a case of working out what you need then prototype, test, draw, sample, manufacture Etc.

 As always with our conversions we try to keep as near to Factory spec/look as possible this involved keeping the engine and transfer case in “Factory position” so any conversion to automatic box must fit as a direct replacement for the manual box to avoid any propshaft or transfer case changes.
 The transfer case still functions as normal i.e, with the diff lock and high and low ratios.